-When planning a trip to Lisbon, you may be considering buying a Lisboa Card.
-This guide will help you learn what’s included in a Lisboa card, how much it costs, if a Lisboa card is worth it, where to buy one, a review of the card, and more.
+When planning a trip to Lisbon, you may be considering buying a Lisbon city pass, but is the Lisboa Card worth it?
+This guide will help you learn what’s included in a Lisboa card, how much it costs, when and where to buy one, and a review of the card.

 What is a Lisboa Card?